CiscoDevNet/terraform-provider-fmc/docs/data-sources/radius_server_group.md

 ### Read-Only

 - `ad_realm_id` (String) Id of Active Directory (AD) realm this RADIUS server group is associated with.
-- `authorize_only` (Boolean) This RADIUS server group is not being used for authentication, but for authorization or accounting only.
+- `authorize_only` (Boolean) This RADIUS server group is used for authorization or accounting only.
 - `description` (String) Description of the object.
 - `dynamic_authorization` (Boolean) Enables the RADIUS dynamic authorization or Change of Authorization (CoA) services for this RADIUS server group.
 - `dynamic_authorization_port` (Number) Port number for the RADIUS dynamic authorization services.